Documentation

 - Internal Temperature: Measured in degrees Celsius or Fahrenheit, the internal temperature is reported from an on-board temperature sensor within each SenSpot and is calibrated to temperatures between -13 degrees F to 122 degrees F. This temperature measurement is collected at the wireless transmitter and not the transducer.

-- RSSI (Received Signal Strength Intensity): A measure of the relative signal strength
+- RSSI (Received Signal Strength Intensity): A measure of the relative signal

 intensity of the radio communication between a SenSpot and a gateway.
 This quantity can